 We know what you're thinking.
 "It's about time."
 And we couldn't agree more.
 Mellow Johnny's is now Austin's premiere Santa Cruz Bicycles dealer.
-Bikes are available for pre-order and stocking inventory will be here soon.

 Santa Cruz Bikes Now At Mellow Johnny's Austin

 Santa Cruz Bicycles was founded in 1994 in a small space in the Seabright Cannery, in Santa Cruz, California.
 The first bike, the Tazmon, was a single-pivot dual suspension bike that rattled established sensibilities.
 Back then full-suspension bikes weren't the norm, and a do-it-all bike (what we’d refer to as ‘trail’ or ‘all-mountain’ now) with rear suspension was out there.
 But Santa Cruz's founder, skateboarding legend, Rob Roskopp, wasn’t tied to trends or told how to think.
 He saw full-suspension as an innovation whose time had come.
 Ever since Santa Cruz Bicycles has built bikes to go further, faster, and higher, for longer.